Laurene Powell Jobs: Personal life

 In October 1989, Steve Jobs gave a "View from the Top" lecture at Stanford Business School.
 Laurene Powell was a new MBA student and started up a conversation with Jobs, who was seated next to her.
-They subsequently had dinner together that night.
+Laurene joked that she was sitting in the front row because she had won a raffle, and the prize was that he got to take her to dinner.
+Jobs cancelled his dinner plans and the two had dinner together that night.
 A year and a half later, on March 18, 1991, they married in a traditional Buddhist wedding ceremony at the Ahwahnee Hotel in Yosemite National Park.
 Presiding over the wedding was Kōbun Chino Otogawa, a Zen Buddhist monk.
+She is a devout follower of Zen Buddhism.

 Powell Jobs resides in Palo Alto, California.
 In 2024, it was reported she purchased a residential property in San Francisco worth $70 million.
 She and Steve Jobs had three children together: son Reed (born September 1991) and daughters Erin (born 1995) and Eve (born 1998).
 Laurene is also the stepmother of Lisa Brennan-Jobs (born 1978), Steve's daughter from a previous relationship.
 In 2018, she stated that the book Small Fry by her stepdaughter Lisa Brennan contains false information about Steve Jobs as a father.

+In August 2013, The Washington Post reported that Powell Jobs was dating Mayor Adrian Fenty.
+The couple was seen arriving for a state dinner at the White House in August 2016 and was last seen together in July 2025 for the wedding of Powell Jobs's daughter, Eve Jobs.
+In October 2017, it was reported by The Washington Post that Powell Jobs and Fenty were no longer dating but remained close friends.

-In 2023, she was ranked as the 25th most powerful woman in the world by Forbes.
+In 2023, she was ranked as the 25th-most powerful woman in the world by Forbes.

 In 2025, she visited India for Maha Kumbh Mela 2025.

 As of July 2025, Powell Jobs was ranked 244th on the Bloomberg Billionaires Index with an estimated net worth of $11.9 billion.